jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 This is the part Maria's world obeyed too.
 Surrounded by awards, titles, and mind share, the DVD business looked solid.
 The physics behind it showed the cracks.

 Like everything life makes, the DVD was an arrangement held together by constant work—pressing plants running, trucks moving, shelves restocked, stores staffed, customers visiting.
 Stop pouring energy into any of it and the whole thing comes apart.
 Streaming carried the same movie for less work.
 One example, Blockbuster alone had 60,000 workers with thousands of rental stores.
-Netflix has 30,000 workers and several data centers.
+Netflix has about 15,000 workers and several data centers.
 Lots of work to create and maintain, but still far less than the DVD.
 Such is the difference between physical transport versus digital.

 The same clock runs on every arrangement we build.
 A coal town is a town because coal is worth digging; the school, the diner, and the hardware store are all downstream of coal's ability to energize a nation.
 A local newspaper was printing presses, delivery routes, and classified ads that paid for the newsroom, until the lucrative classifieds moved online and the newsroom lost what fed it.